-This paper discusses a new combustion system that reburns the ash to reduce both it's carbon content and volume.
+This paper discusses a new combustion system that reburn& the ash to reduce both it's carbon content and volume.
 This ash reburn system is located parallel to the main stoker combustion system and the heat generated is recovered in the main boiler.
 The ash reburn system is comprised of a ash feed system, an ash reburn cell, outlet duct and main boiler connection, de-ashing system, start-up burner and separate control system.
-The system configuration and actual performance will be discussed in this paper.
-The first ash reburn system of this type has been installed at the Fairhaven Power plant in Eureka, California and has been on line since February 1992 burning a maximum of twenty four (24) tons of wood ash per day.
-The Fairhaven Power boiler produces a steam flow of 180,000 lbs/hr at 825 °F/625 psig.
+The system configuration, actual performance and experience after 15 months of operation will be discussed in this paper.
+The first ash reburn system. of this type has been installed at the Fairhaven Power plant in Eureka, California and has. been on line since February 1992 burning a maximum of twenty four (24) tons of wood ash per day.
+The Fairhaven Power boiler produces a steam flow of 180,0001bs/hr at 825 °F/625 psig.
 The boiler has an existing ash reinjection system from the dust collector (after sand separation).
 The ash that is reburned is routed from the airheater hoppers and dust collector hoppers bypassing the existing reinjection system.
-The ash reburn system is designed for a maximum ash flow of 2400 lbs/hr.
+The ash reburn system is designed for a maximum ash flow of 2400 lbs-/hr.